-Karate is one of the most commonly practiced martial-art forms worldwide.
-Fighting styles rely upon acute physical dexterity and mental focus.
-They were developed in Asia (predominantly India, China and okinawa) throughout the course of several 1000’s of years.
-In all this time, there are countless martial arts variations, and you will find hundreds of martial arts styles practiced these days.
+Karate is one of the most widely practiced martial art forms in the world.
+Forms of martial arts depend upon acute physical dexterity and psychological concentration.
+They were created in Asia (mainly India, China and taiwan and okinawa) throughout the course of several 1000’s of years.
+In all this time, there are a huge selection of martial arts varieties, and you will find 100s of disciplines practiced today.

 Karate training provides physical and mental rewards that range from much more confidence and a heightened feeling of well-being to improved professional performance.
 Adults and children have fun with the group interaction while they learn together but each at their own pace.